Back | Home | Aller à version française

 5C3.
 Indexation as dynamic: charge and discharge (purification of indexes)

-The charge of an index (carricare, convey) acts then doubly: positively by the vectoriality of its energy, negatively by the neutralisation or cancellation of what would not go in its sense.
-And on this occasion, it exploits the character of every receptive nervous, and probably motor, system: reinforcing crests, neutralising slopes, thus creating basins of attraction <2A2b>.
+The charge of an index (carricare, convey) acts then doubly: positively by the vectoriality of its energy, negatively by the neutralization or cancellation of what would not go in its sense.
+And on this occasion, it exploits the character of every receptor nervous system, and probably also motor nervous system: reinforcing crests, neutralizing slopes, thus creating basins of attraction <2A2b>.

 Thence the two major practices of the forefinger in Homo.
 That where he fully uses its convective charge, exalting its power more than its precision, in the warlord or conductor, the politician, the predicator.
 That, conversely, where precision more than power is targeted, such as in mathematics and physics, where indexations purify themselves from their charge as much as possible to only retain their pure vectoriality.
 The case of the arrow in mathematics <Complement 11> indicates well the limits of this purity as it is perfectly defined, without being axiomatizable in the expression "a quantity tends to another"; probably because in this case there is no way of absolutely erasing the charge (tension) inherent to the trend.